-Lose my love and give my life to those who’d protect me, and preserve me.
+Lose my love and give my life to those who’d protect and preserve me.

 I want to be safe.

-Live a life with no dissolutions, disease, disappointment, death or divorce.
+Live a life with no dissolution, disease, disappointment, death or divorce.

-And cancer takes away your friend, and your fathers fracture you, and your leaders leave you, and the kid rebels, and the church dissolves, and even your good marriage may not always survive the best of days…
+And when cancer takes away your friend, father figures fracture you, and your leaders leave you — the kid rebels and your church dissolves, and even your great marriage doesn’t always survive the best of days;

-I once scratched around for closure, struggled in the shadowland, and wrangled with the big whys of life.
+So I scratched around for closure, struggled in the shadowland, wrangled with the big whys of life.